 Assistant Professor Joshua Apte, a researcher in air pollution exposure assessment, is being recognized with the Walter A. Rosenblith New Investigator Award from the Health Effects Institute (HEI).

-Apte was selected to receive the award for his proposal “Scalable Multipollutant Exposure Assessment Using Routine Mobile Monitoring Platforms”, which builds on his prior novel work to collect large amounts of air pollution data using monitors mounted on Google Street View cars.
+Apte was selected to receive the award for his proposal, “Scalable Multipollutant Exposure Assessment Using Routine Mobile Monitoring Platforms.”
+This work builds on his prior novel work to collect large amounts of air pollution data using monitors mounted on Google Street View cars.

 For his Rosenblith Award study, he will investigate whether such monitoring could improve exposure assessment for health studies.
-The study has the potential for a significant impact on the way research related to air pollution and health is conducted.
+The study has the potential to significantly impact research related to air pollution and health.

 Apte will measure air pollution concentrations using vehicle-mounted monitors in Oakland, California, and Delhi, India.
 Next, he will compare these data with other, more traditional exposure assessment approaches, such as fixed-site measurements, land use regression, and satellite estimates.
 He will also mine data from the multipollutant data set to understand the effects of sources on population exposures.
 Finally, he will evaluate how scaling up this approach could address data gaps related to air pollution exposure in health studies.